-McDermott, a Democrat, was the representative for New Jersey's 10th congressional district from 1905 to 1907.
+McDermott was the representative for New Jersey’s 10th congressional district and was a Democrat.
+He served from 1905 to 1907.

 From Dec 1900 to Mar 1907, McDermott missed 378 of 468 roll call votes, which is 80.8%.
 This is much worse than the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.